Bruce Dorries, coordinator

 221 Mass Media Writing (3 s.h.)
 (W)

-An introduction to the basic principles of media writing, covering a variety of writing styles, including journalism and public relations.
+An introduction to the basics of media writing, covering a variety of writing styles, including journalism and public relations.
 Provides practical experience in writing, editing, and meeting deadlines for Campus Comments, the MBC student newspaper.

 For course description, see FILM 229 in the Film listing.